arosa822/reference/reference.md

 `$ tar xvzf file.tar.gz`
 * shorten the bash prompt from the command line
 `$ PROMPT_DIRTRIM=1`

+* create a alias for sudo // needed when "command not found" `alias mysudo='sudo -E env "PATH=$PATh"'`
 ______
 ## Bash shortcuts
 * Move to the beggining of a line: ` ctrl + a`